chipsalliance/tac/workgroups/systemverilog/README.md

-# SystemVerilog Workgroup
+# SystemVerilog Subgroup

-The SystemVerilog workgroup was formed by the CHIPS Alliance TSC to explore collaborations in open source tools for SystemVerilog development/verification.
+The SystemVerilog Subgroup was formed by the CHIPS Alliance TSC as part of the Tools WG to explore collaborations in open source tools for SystemVerilog development/verification.

 ## Mission

-The mission of the SystemVerilog WG will be to:
+The mission of the SystemVerilog SG will be to:

 * help in the development of CHIPS Alliance's SystemVerilog projects such as Verible, Surelog, UHDM etc.
 * identify open source IP and tools in/for SystemVerilog and help them flourish